line/line-sdk-starter-ios-v2/README.md

 * Refresh Token API
 * Logout API

-It includes a sample in Objective-C and a sample in Swift.

 # Before Starting

 * You must have Xcode installed.
 * You must have [Cocoapods](https://cocoapods.org/) installed.
-* You must create a LINE Login account on the [LINE Business Center](https://business.line.me) that has the application type set to `NATIVE_APP`.
+* You must create a LINE Login account on the [LINE Developer Console](/en/docs/ios-sdk/objective-c/link-a-bot/#use-social-api) that has the application type set to `NATIVE_APP`.
 You will need the account's Channel ID to set up the SDK.

 # Setup

-1. Run `pod install` from the `LineSDKStarterObjC` folder if you want to use the Objective-C sample or from the `LineSDKStarterSwift` folder if you want to use the Swift sample.
+1. Run `pod install` from the `LineSDKStarterObjC` folder.
 2. Set the iOS bundle ID and iOS scheme in the technical configuration section of the Channel Console.
 3. Set the LineSDKConfig/ChannelID element in the project's `Info.plist` to your channel's Channel ID and then build the application using Xcode.